captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 And I mean that.
-And that being said, I’m certain that you’ll also have to agree with me that -- whether we like it or not --
+And that being said, I’m certain that you’ll also have to agree with me that—whether we like it or not—

 ---